jigar-p/TErex1.0/README.md

-# TErex - A tool brought to you by CSE 180's final project
+# TErex1.0 - A tool brought to you by CSE 180's final project
 ### By Jenny Lee, Jigar Patel, Lowan Kim, and Arya Kaul